trinodb/trino/presto-docs/src/main/sphinx/develop/example-http.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The split manager partitions the data for a table into the individual chunks that Presto will distribute to workers for processing.
+The split manager partitions the data for a table into the individual chunks that Trino will distribute to workers for processing.
 In the case of the Example HTTP connector, each table contains one or more URIs pointing at the actual data.
 One split is created per URI.